 A 2-part episode of Detective Conan had Minami Takayama (who also voices the titular character) guest-starring as herself.

-In Stuck on You Cher gets basically played as a has been that people don't care about.
+In Stuck on You, Cher plays herself as a has-been that the public doesn't care about.

 Michael Madsen in Being Michael Madsen - a mockumentary that implies he's just Mr Blonde as an actor, which is terrifying enough as a mental image.
 Some of his voice acting for video games counts too, as does the fact that in more recent movies (such as Kill Bill) the movie almost relies on you to know what a Michael Madsen character is "supposed" to be like, so it can confound your expectations.